porterjamesj/website/content/blog/wedding-videobooth.md

 involved the subtle "corona" of light that surrounds colored bulbs in the webcam.
 Looking at the videos above, you can see that the while the bulb itself looks white, the background pixels immediately surrounding the bulb look pretty red.
-So our algorithm for distinguishing them was something like:
+So the initial algorithm we wrote for distinguishing them was:

-1. Configure tracking.js to find all white blobs in the frame.
+1. Configure tracking.js to find all white blobs in each frame of video.
-2. For each blob, add up the R, G, and B values of all the pixels in it, ignoring all of the white pixels, so we just consider the bulb's immediate surroundings, and not the bulb itself.
+2. For each blob, add up the R, G, and B values of all the pixels in it, ignoring all of the white pixels (so we're only considering the bulb's immediate surroundings, and not the bulb itself).
-3. Label the blue bulb as the blob in which blue is the most over-represented relative to green and red, the green bulb as the one in which green is the most overrepresented, etc.
+3. Compare those totals for each color to each other and label the blue bulb as the blob in which blue is the most over-represented relative to green and red, the green bulb as the one in which green is the most overrepresented, etc.

 This did not work out as planned:

-<video autoplay loop
+<video autoplay loop playsinline muted
 src="/assets/videobooth/james_blue_green_not_working.mp4"></video>

 The problem was that the bulbs were too bright, which made them harder